Since you have type 2 diabetes, you’ve probably got your carb counting down at home and a good idea of what to eat to keep your blood sugar steady.

-“The average fast-food meal can run as high as 1,000 calories -- over half of what you may need for the day -- and also run up your blood sugar,” says Toby Smithson, RD, author of Diabetes Meal Planning and Nutrition for Dummies.
+“The average fast-food meal can run as high as 1,000 calories -- over half of what you may need for the day -- and also run up your blood sugar,” says Toby Smithson, co-author of Diabetes Meal Planning and Nutrition for Dummies.

 Your best bet: “A kids’ burger, no cheese, provides a reasonable meal with lower carbs, protein, and fat,” Smithson says.
-Skip the fries, and sub out salad, baby carrots, or apple slices.
+Skip the fries, and go for a side salad, baby carrots, or apple slices instead.

-When sandwiches are made to order, you’re able to specify what items to add on (like veggies) and what to leave off, such as fattening mayonnaise or high-sugar barbecue sauce.
-Plus, many delis offer a combo of half a sandwich with half a soup or salad, which can be a great option to keep carbs in check, Smithson says.
+When sandwiches are made to order, you’re able to choose the items you add on, like veggies, and what to leave off, such as fatty mayonnaise or high-sugar barbecue sauce.
+Plus, many delis offer a combo of half a sandwich with half a salad or a cup of soup, which can be a great way to keep carbs in check, Smithson says.

-Your best bet: Choose freshly sliced lean meats over deli meats, which tend to be higher in sodium.
-Turkey and chicken tend to be lower in fat and sodium, so they’re good bets as long as you don’t have them in a heavy mayonnaise-based salad.
+Your best bet: Choose freshly sliced lean meats over deli meats, which tend to have more salt.
+Turkey and chicken are usually lower in fat and salt, so they’re good bets -- as long as you don’t have them in a heavy mayonnaise-based salad.

 Choose whole-grain breads and wraps, since they have more nutrients than white bread.
 But be aware: “That doesn’t always equate to higher fiber or lower carbohydrate,” Smithson says.

 Generally speaking, a 6-inch tortilla or half a sandwich bun offers 15 grams, or 1 serving, of carbs.
 You'll need 2-5 servings per meal.
-Consider putting your protein on a salad, and getting carbs from milk or fruit instead.
+So put your protein on a salad, and get carbs from milk or fruit instead.